 Treble Crochet Shells

-Crochet shells are a very common variation on treble crochet stitches and create a lovely effect.
+Crochet shell stitch are a very common variation on treble crochet stitches and create a lovely effect.
 They are made by working several treble stitches into one space.
 So a five treble shell will have 5 stitches all worked into one chain, or into one space from the previous row.
 This causes the stitches to fan out and form a shell-like shape.

 If you place a chain stitch in between each shell, it creates a lovely open, lacy stitch that is light and quick to crochet up into fabric.